jagrvargen/holbertonschool-machine_learning/math/0x00-linear_algebra/README.md

 ### 5-across_the_planes.py - A function that performs and element-wise addition of two 2D matrices.

 ### 6-howdy_partner.py - A function that concatenates two arrays.

+### 7-gettin_cozy.py - A function that concatenates two 2D matrices.